apereo/cas/docs/cas-server-documentation/authentication/LDAP-Authentication.md

 # LDAP Authentication

-LDAP integration is enabled by including the following dependency in the overlay:
+LDAP support is enabled by including the following dependency in the overlay:

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-ldap" %}